Pinerealm/my-blogging-app/USER_STORIES.md

 ## Epic 8: Mobile Experience

-### Story 8.1: Mobile Responsive Design
+### Story 8.1: Mobile Responsive Design <!-- 🟡 -->
 **As a** mobile user
 **I want** the app to work well on my phone
 **So that** I can read and create content anywhere

 **Acceptance Criteria:**
-- [ ] All pages are responsive and mobile-friendly
+- [x] All pages are responsive and mobile-friendly
-- [ ] Touch interactions work smoothly
+- [x] Touch interactions work smoothly
-- [ ] Text is readable without zooming
+- [x] Text is readable without zooming
-- [ ] Navigation is thumb-friendly
+- [x] Navigation is thumb-friendly
-- [ ] Images scale appropriately
+- [x] Images scale appropriately
-- [ ] Forms are easy to fill on mobile
+- [x] Forms are easy to fill on mobile
 - [ ] Performance is optimized for mobile networks

 ---